Rules of the Ohio Senate

 All amendments must be in writing.

-Whenever an amendment is offered to any bill or resolution under consideration, or any amendment to such an amendment,
+Any senator offering an amendment to any bill or resolution under consideration, or any amendment to such an amendment, shall submit

 Rule 80.
 (Precedence of Motions.)